w3c/ift-client-tests/README.md

 ift-client-tests/generators$ python makeSubsettedFont.py fallback
 ```

-glyph normally used for the letter “F” is substituted with the glyph sequence that renders the word “FAIL,”

 (this will generate a font file that substitutes the letter `P` with the glyph sequence `FAIL` and the letter `F` with the glyph sequence `PASS`)

 Create the source font for the IFT: